The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Romesh Silva (BSc Honours I - Statistics, 2000) is a Senior Technical Specialist at the United Nations Population Fund (UNFPA).
-He gained a Masters at Columbia on the use of statistics to evaluate human rights abuses after work on an aid program in Laos.
+He gained a Masters at Columbia on the use of statistics to evaluate human rights abuses after working on an aid program in Laos.
 He has worked in both Timor and Sri Lanka on estimating the numbers of conflict-related deaths in those countries.
-He spoke on his work to the MATH1000 class in October 2006, and is now well-advanced on a PhD in this area at Berkeley.
-See the profile and video on his work.
+He completed a PhD in Demography at UC Berkeley.

 Since retiring from the University of Technology, Sydney, Graeme Cohen (PhD, 1983) wrote a history of Australian mathematics, Counting Australia In.
 It was published by the Australian Mathematical Society.

-Kate Simms (2006) worked with infrastructure planning company Maunsell before moving to Adelaide, where she has begun a PhD at Adelaide University on cancer modelling.
+Kate Simms (2006) worked with infrastructure planning company Maunsell before moving to Adelaide, where she completed a PhD at Adelaide University on cancer modelling.
 She now works at Prince of Wales clinical school on the effectiveness of cervical screening.

-Arianna Cowling (2006) is working on banknote security at the Reserve Bank.
+Arianna Cowling (2006) worked on banknote security at the Reserve Bank.
 She is now Senior Economist there.

 Jonathon Rona (2003) is at HCF Health Insurance, providing analytical support to the CEO.

 Thayalini Rajamohan (2005) spent 2005 back at UNSW doing a graduate diploma in education.
 Having completed that successfully she gained a job as a maths teacher at Kincoppal Rose Bay and later at the Australian International School, Hong Kong.

 Sudhir Grandhi (MStats, 2005, left) is Senior Manager, Pricing Analytics, at Commonwealth Bank.
-He was previously a Statistical Analyst with Suncorp and is now a Systems Consultant in Westpac's Financial Crimes Unit, working in the area of fraud and money-laundering detection.
+He was previously a Statistical Analyst with Suncorp and a Systems Consultant in Westpac's Financial Crimes Unit, working in the area of fraud and money-laundering detection.